Ap3xtur3/crack-script/README.md

-Spoof the login logic to copy the response from login.lua.(Query must be fresh.)
+Spoof the login logic(the login.lua in this repo is already modified to do so.) to copy the response from login.lua.(Query must be fresh.)

 gg.copyText(var, false)